datacrystals/VVVFSimulator/README.md

-# Train Sound Simulator
+# Train Inverter Sound Simulator

-The **Train Sound Simulator** is a JavaScript-based project that simulates the sound of a train based on its speed, acceleration, and braking.
+The **Train Inverter Sound Simulator** is a JavaScript-based project that simulates the sound of a train's inverter based on its speed, acceleration, and braking.
 It uses a configurable JSON file to define the behavior of the sound generator at different speed ranges and modes (Acceleration, Brake, Neutral).
 The project is designed to be modular, extensible, and easy to customize.

+In the future, this project will support **VESC (Vedder Electronic Speed Controller)** with firmware 6.05+, allowing configurations created here to be pushed onto a VESC.
+This will enable Personal Electric Vehicles (PEVs) to generate sounds like VVVF (Variable Voltage Variable Frequency) inverters based on the configurations defined in this software. **Note: VESC support is not yet implemented but is planned for a future release.**

 ---

 ## Features

-- **Configurable Sound Generation**: Define different sound behaviors for various speed ranges and modes (Acceleration, Brake, Neutral).
+- **Configurable Inverter Sound Generation**: Define different sound behaviors for various speed ranges and modes (Acceleration, Brake, Neutral).
-- **SPWM (Sinusoidal Pulse Width Modulation)**: Supports fixed, ramp, and sync SPWM types for realistic sound generation.
+- **SPWM (Sinusoidal Pulse Width Modulation)**: Supports fixed, ramp, and sync SPWM types for realistic inverter sound generation.
 - **Amplitude Modifiers**: Adjust the amplitude of the sound signal using constant or ramp modifiers.
-- **Real-Time Simulation**: Simulates train sounds in real-time based on speed changes.
+- **Real-Time Simulation**: Simulates inverter sounds in real-time based on speed changes.
 - **Oscilloscope Visualization**: Visualize the sound, command, and carrier signals using an oscilloscope display.
 - **Speedometer and Tractive Effort Bar**: Display the train's speed and tractive effort in real-time.
+- **Future VESC Support**: Configurations created in this software will be compatible with VESC firmware 6.05+, enabling PEVs to generate VVVF inverter sounds based on these configurations. (**Not yet implemented**)

 ---